Back-to-School Physicals at Lee Convenient Care

 3501 Health Center Blvd Bonita Springs, FL 34135

 Anyone who is participating in school sports, community activities, or attending school should receive a physical.
+Having a physical examination protects your child, classmates, and teammates from avoidable injuries.
+A family medical history review can be beneficial to students interested in participating in sports for the first time.

 Bring any required forms for healthcare providers to complete.
 If the patient wears glasses or contacts, bring those to the exam as well.